By Wendy White, CMO, Egencia

 - Build sustainable travel into your policies

 Now, you can reset your travel policies with the help of your sustainability team.
 Consider your green goals at every turn and ask yourself if your current policies are really getting you closer to them.

-Look at the following areas of your programme:
+Look at the following areas of your program:

 - General guidelines

-- Limit the number of travellers per trip to reduce your carbon footprint and ask for more meetings per trip to help your travellers make the most of their time on the road
+- Limit the number of travelers per trip to reduce your carbon footprint and ask for more meetings per trip to help your travelers make the most of their time on the road

-- Limit the number of trips per month, per traveller
+- Limit the number of trips per month, per traveler

 - Promote the use of public transport

 - Encourage the use of e-ticketing and apps to avoid paper waste

 - Ask your travelers to pack lighter luggage to reduce their environmental impact